Pukuh/Network-and-Data-Science-Laboratory-Program/Machine Learning/Intermediate/Reinforcement Learning B1.md

    **_Notes_**: _Chapter 7 contains the proof that the UCB rule achieves a sublinear regret.
 The book in general contains many rigorous results about bandits._
 2. Dimitri P. Bertsekas, **Reinforcement Learning and Optimal Control**, Athena Scientific, 2019.
 3. Hunter, J K, and B Nachtergaele. **Applied Analysis**, World Scientific, 2001.
-   **_Notes_**: _Chapter 3 contains the proof of Contraction Mapping Theorem.
+   **_Notes_**: _Chapter 3 contains the proof of the Contraction Mapping Theorem.
 Which is the theoretical tool used to prove the convergence of various RL iterative algorithms_.

 ## Code
 1. [Python implementation of the examples in Sutton's book](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction)